-

 A little more complicated, but the short answer is that medical bills can impact your credit score.
 It’s true that most physicians, hospitals or healthcare providers don’t automatically report medical bills, but it’s a similar answer to utility bills.
 There’s a chance a medical bill could be sent to collections or your late payments can be reported.

-However, as of July 2022, medical debt under $500 is not reported to any of the three credit bureaus.
+However, put in place in July 2022, medical collections debt under $500 is not reported to any of the three credit bureaus.
+This means small medical debt in collections can’t impact your credit score.

 Unfortunately, this myth is completely false.
 Paying off a charge-off, late payment or collection account doesn’t remove it from your credit reports.
 Negative marks like this remain on your credit reports for up to seven years, and if they’re correct, there’s nothing you can really do to remove them.